spinnaker/dcd-spec/README.md

 # dcd-spec

-A rough POC of how declarative continuous delivery in Spinnaker could look.

-**WIP: Still working on this README**
+A living document of my proposed Spinnaker DCD config language.
+It's still early design / POC.
+Despite the other notes / example files in the repo, the README should be considered authorative.

-* Concrete examples can be seen in the [examples](examples/) directory.
+* Larger examples can be seen in the [examples](examples/) directory.
 * The [scratch-pad](scratch-pad) directory is just rough scribblings if you're curious.
 The main concepts will wind up distilled into this readme.